-[Location, Datal Location.
-Date

-To: [Name and address of Client]

-Dear Sirs:

-We, the undersigned, offer to provide the consulting services for [Inserttitle of assignment] in accordance with your Request for Proposal dated [Insert Date] and our Technical Proposal.
-Our attached Financial Proposal is for the sum of [Insert amount(s) in words and figures1].
-This amount is exclusive to the local taxes, which shall be identified during negotiations and added to the above amount.

-Our Financial Proposal shall be binding upon us subject to the modifications resulting from Contract negotiations, up to the expiration of the validity period of the Proposal, i.e., before the date indicated in Paragraph Reference 1.12 of the Data Sheet.

-Commissions and gratuities paid or to be paid by us to agents relating to this Proposal and Contract execution, if we are awarded the Contract, are listed below2:

-of Agents Amount and Currency or Gratuity

-We understand you are e not bound to accept any Pr coposal you receive.

-We remain,

-Yours sincerely,

-Authorized Signature [In full and initials]:

-Name and Title of Sign natory:

-Name of Firm:

-A ddragg.

-1 Amount must coincide with the ones indicated under the Total Cost of Financial proposal in Form FIN-2.
+[Location, Date] To: [Name and address s of Client] Dear Sirs: Request for Proposal date Proposal is for the sum of d [Insert Date] and our Technic [Insert amount(s) in words and Insert title of assignment] under your cal Proposal.
+Our attached Financial [figures].
+This amount is exclusive tions and added to the above amount. from Contract negotiation subject to the modifications resulting validity period of the Proposal, i.e., the Data Sheet. gratuities paid or to be paid by we are awarded the Contract, an us to agents relating to this Proposal re listed below 2 : Name and Address of Agents Amount and Currency Purpose of Commission or Gratuity We understand you are not bound to accept any Pr oposal you receive.
+We remain, Yours sincerely, Name and Title of Name of Firm: are [In full and initials]: Signatory: 1 Amount must coincide with the ones indicated under the Total Cost of Financial proposal

-2 If applicable, replace this paragraph with: "No commissions or gratuities have been or are to paid by us to agents relating to this Proposal and Contract execution."
+- 2 If applicable, replace this paragraph with: "No commissions or gratuities have been or are to paid by us to agents relating to this Proposal and Contract execution."